 - Alpha Lipoic Acid – 1(One) TWICE Daily

 - Milk Thistle – 300 mg.
 TWICE Daily

 - IMUPlus One packet mixed with food Daily.
 This product is not cheap, but this is what builds the immune system.
 It’s very high quality.

 Organizing Your Dog’s Daily Supplements

-It can get a little confusing when you’re dealing with all these different supplements.
+It can get a little confusing and overwhelming when you’re dealing with all these different supplements.
 What I did was purchase one of those plastic weekly-daily pill organizers and separate all her vitamins one week in advance.
-They’re cheap; but here’s a better one than the one that I used.
-It’s deep and you can fit alot of daily supplements.
+They’re cheap and really do help.